TOliverKocsis/vulkan-compute-perf/README.md

   <img src="assets/particle_demo.gif" alt="Particle system demo" width="500"/>
 </p>

-> **Central question:** how does workgroup size and particle count affect GPU compute throughput on RDNA3, and where does memory bandwidth become the bottleneck?
+> **Central question:** how does workgroup size and particle count affect GPU compute execution time on RDNA3, and where does memory bandwidth become the bottleneck?

 This project uses the Vulkan compute API to run a GPU particle simulation, then sweeps workgroup thread count (32-1k) and particle count (8k – 2M+) while recording precise GPU-side timing via Vulkan timestamp queries.
-The goal is to connect measured throughput numbers back to the architectural specs of the RX 7900 XT.
+The repo has two goals.
+First to gain hands on experience with the Vulkan compute pipeline, second is to connect measured execution time numbers back to the architectural specs of the RX 7900 XT.

 ---